 At 100mentors, student voice is part of our mission, and we believe inquiry supports its development best of all.
 So, when students ask questions, we should recognize that they are using their own voice.
 They are becoming proactive participants in their learning journey.
 And, when students tell us what helps them to take control in their learning, we should listen.

 Let’s take the example of a Shakespeare class.
 Caitlin Q, a teacher, invited mentor Michael Dobson to enhance her student’s understanding of their reading assignment of Twelfth Night.

 What happened?
-Not only did students receive insights from a literature expert by receiving answers to their questions, they also responded to the session by identifying the parts of the experience that made a difference to their learning outcomes.
+Not only did students receive insights from a literature expert by receiving answers to their questions, they also responded by identifying the parts of the experience that made a difference to their learning outcomes.

 Here’s what four students had to say about how the inclusion of a mentor in their classroom enhanced their learning experience, and our key takeaways for teachers:

 Student Testimonial: The ideas we were presented with were very interesting and enhanced our knowledge of the play.
 It was also very intriguing to hear about the actual staging and roles of actors when putting on a Shakespeare production. – Anna M.